-, mild to moderate side effects such as headache, sleepiness, and stomach upset have been reported in clinical studies.
-Rarely, allergic reactions and rapid heartbeat have been reported.
+Although ashwagandha supplements (typically taken for anxiety or stress) are generally well-tolerated when taken short-term (weeks to a few months) in typical dosages, mild to moderate side effects such as headache, sleepiness, and stomach upset have been reported in clinical studies.
+Rarely, liver injury, allergic reactions, and rapid heartbeat have been reported.
 Ashwagandha can potentially lower blood pressure and blood sugar, and increase thyroid hormone levels.

-There are no long-term studies on the safety of ashwagandha supplements, and they should not be used by women who are pregnant or nursing, as discussed in the Concerns and Cautions
+There are no long-term studies on the safety of ashwagandha supplements, and they should not be used by women who are pregnant or nursing.